Fusion-Lightguns/Fusion-Light-Gun/README.md

      - Changed repo name to Fusion-Light-Gun.
 This is so DIY is easier for all guns.
 Code could have been used before but name change should help.

-     - The two models i make will have thier own folders.
-The Fusion Mini a #d Printed Light Gun and the Fusion Fury a new molded plastic light gun(pics soon).
+     - The models I make will have thier own folders.
+The Fusion Mini (3D Printed mini Shotgun), The LG-42 (a OdCon remix) and the Fusion Fury a molded plastic light gun(pics soon).

-     - Version 3.0 released with rumble and recoil support.
+     - Version 3.1 released with rumble and recoil support.
 See DIY folder.

      - Readme and files updated.